wangziqi2013/wangziqi2013.github.io/_posts/2022-08-05-in-sram-compression.markdown

 Similarly, inter-way can also be done because words different blocks on adjacent ways are accessed via the same data bus.

+3. In the baseline cache, the physical location of a word is determined by the set index and way number from tag comparison.
+In the compressed cache, the in-array and the way number physical location needs to be stored for every bank, to allow the compressed word to be stored in another location.

 **Comments:**

 1. The metadata overhead on the tag array is huge.
 Given 2048 sets and 8 ways (the example of Xeon LLC slice